 3. Emergency Room – The number of outpatient emergency room visits per 1,000 long-stay resident days.

-4. Movement – Percentage of residents whose ability to move about without assistance has become more difficult.
+4. Movement – Percentage of residents whose ability to move without assistance has worsened.

 5. Bed Sores – Percentage of high-risk residents who have pressure ulcers (bed sores).

-6. Catheters – Percentage of residents who either have or had a catheter inserted and left in within the last seven days.
+6. Catheters – Percentage of residents who have (had) a catheter inserted and left in within the last seven days.
 A catheter is a tube that is inserted into the bladder to drain urine.

 7. Urinary Tract Infections – Percentage of residents, within the last 30 days, who had a urinary tract infection.